(Somewhat Outdated but Still Relevant) Advice for Graduate Students

 Finally, if you're headed to a conference for the first time, I posted a transcript of my opening remarks at WiML 2017: Nine things I wish I had known the first time I came to NIPS.

 When I first started grad school, I often felt like this.
 As a result, I decided to get involved in a variety of efforts to provide increased support and encouragement to new female computer scientists.

 Hanna Wallach, Lisa Wainer, and I co-founded the Annual Workshop for Women in Machine Learning back in 2006.
-In recent years, I've served on the workshop's executive board.
+In recent years, I've served on the workshop's executive board and senior advisory council.
 The workshop was designed to give female students in machine learning a unique chance to meet and exchange ideas with other women with similar research interests, as well as an opportunity to present their work in a friendly environment.
-New grad students and undergrads with an interest in Machine Learning are highly encouraged to attend!
+Grad students, postdocs, and undergrads with an interest in Machine Learning are highly encouraged to attend!